kaikura/ImUs/README.md

 - **Materiality:** the audience is engaged through the physical world
 - **Embodiment:** mind and body have the same weight, they're not treated separately
-- **The Cyborg:** the application have a certain degree of autonomy
+- **The Cyborg:** the application has a certain degree of autonomy
 - **Hybridity:** hybridity of disciplines involved is self evident; real world and virtual world merge through sound modulation and through visualization
-- **Narrative:** the experience have a starting point and a climax that can be reached by the audience
+- **Narrative:** the experience has a starting point and a climax that can be reached by the audience
 - **Interactivity:** the piece works through people

 We developed the experience being inspired by those concepts, trying to convey our message.

-See it here: (for presentation purpouses the visualization is on a computer screen)

 # Tools
 - *Exploration Space* - The portion of space dedicated to the users